microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 #### Narrator

 TeachingTip will leverage the existing APIs used by Windows Notifications.
-TeachingTip will also had a custom Landmark called Tip

 | State | Action |
 |:---|:---|
 | Tip appears | Narrator will say "Click Up to move to new notifcation from" + App Name + Tip Contents |